julietcohen/docker_python_basics/README.md

 1. SSH into server in VScode, clone repository, navigate to repository
 2. Make sure your token allows for publishing packages to the repo (todo: add details to this)
-2. edit paths in Dockerfile as needed, and update string that represents the published repository package version of image in `parsl_config.py`
+3. Edit paths in Dockerfile as needed
+4. If running `parsl` script, update string that represents the published repository package version of image in `parsl_config.py`
 ```
 image='ghcr.io/julietcohen/docker_python_basics:0.9',
 ```
-3. add line to parsl config to specify the persistent volume name and mount filepath
+5. add line to parsl config to specify the persistent volume name and mount filepath
 ```
 persistent_volumes=[('pdgrun-dev-0','/home/jcohen/docker_python_basics/app-data')]
 ```
-3. publish package to repository with new version number by running 3 commands:
+6. publish package to repository with new version number by running 3 commands:
 ```
 docker build -t ghcr.io/julietcohen/docker_python_basics:0.9 .